If You Had the Chance to Save a Life, Would You?

-Myth #2- It costs an arm and a leg to donation if you end up being a match and it does funky things with your medical insurance.
-Actually, no. If you register to be a bone marrow donor with the National Marrow Donor Program, they won’t pay you for your marrow, but they’ll cover medical costs, reimburse all travel costs and provide other assistance as well.
-Can’t promise your boss will be so cool with giving you time off to save a life, but if they’re jerks about it, shame on them.
+Myth #2- You’ll have to take out a second mortgage to cover the costs of donating bone marrow.
+Actually, no. If you register to be a bone marrow donor with the National Marrow Donor Program, they won’t pay you for your marrow, but they’ll cover medical costs, all travel costs and provide other assistance.
+Can’t promise your boss will be cool with giving you time off to save a life, but if they’re a jerk about it, shame on them.
 When I spoke with Linda at Be The Match, she explained that the registry would cover literally every single thing for me, and also provide transportation, lodging, etc., for my caregiver, aka my husband.

-Here are the two ways a person can donate bone marrow according to the National Marrow Donor Program:
+There are two ways a person can donate bone marrow according to the National Marrow Donor Program:

-Yeah- this is the one that people don’t like too much, but suck it up buttercup!
-You’re saving a life!
+Yeah- this is the one that people don’t like too much, but suck it up buttercup because you’re saving a life!
 Marrow donation is a surgical procedure.
-While the donor is under anesthesia, the doctor uses needles to withdraw liquid marrow from the back of the pelvic bone.
-After donation, marrow donors can expect to feel some soreness in the lower back for a few days to several weeks.
-Marrow donors are typically back to their usual routine in 2 to 7 days.
+You’ll be put under anesthesia and a doctor will use a big needle to pull liquid from the back of your pelvic bone.
+After the procedure, you’ll most likely feel aching in your lower back for a couple days up to a couple weeks.

-Registering to be a bone marrow donor literally only takes a few minutes and in the end you could help save a life.
+Registering to be a bone marrow donor literally only takes a few minutes and in the end, you could help save a life.
 Think about it and do some research.
-THIS site should help answer your questions.
+Think about my dad.
+Think about the ones you love.